 - Tires are inflated to the correct air pressure

 - Tire tread is deep enough to clear snow while keeping contact with the road

 - Tires are rotated regularly and balanced

 If you haven’t checked your tires in a while, please take a good look or ask a professional to evaluate them.
 It’s better to kick your tires today than to be kicking yourself tomorrow.

-Brach Eichler Trial Lawyers represents clients injured in auto accidents throughout the Garden State.
+Brach Eichler Injury Lawyers represents clients injured in auto accidents throughout the Garden State.
 If you have questions about your rights in any such case, call us at 973-364-8300 or contact our office online.